Yaska1706/Focus-mobile-currency-cli-application/README.md

 #installation

-For the application to run you need to have npm installed in your computer if not visit https://docs.npmjs.com/downloading-and-installing-node-js-and-npm for instructions
+For the application to run you need to have npm installed in your computer if not visit [npm installation](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm "NPM installation") for instructions

 If npm is installed run on the terminal:

-npm i currency-test
+`npm i currency-test`

 After installation is complete now the application is now ready for use.

 Run the following command on your terminal:

-currency-test
+`currency-test`